Itay2805/Vork/README.md

 * Most of the for loops
     * in c like for loops can not declare a variable at the start...
     * missing for with only condition (`for true`)
-    * missing ranged for loop
 * Constants
 * Variable declarations
 * Enums declarations
-* Integer and Float literals
+* Integer, Float and arrays literals
 * Super basic type checking
     * missing mut checks
     * missing unsafe checks